MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 - Tail Recusive Method: recusive call is last statement of method

 - Key Word: class, static, public, private, void, abstract, etc.
+- Abstract (class & method)
+- Class
+- Extends
+- impliments (concrete or abstract)
+- inteface: collection of abstract mehtods
+- private: helper variables or methods called internally to the class
+- public: all data can be changed by client programs (variables and methods)
+- static (variable or method, one memory slot) shared by all instances of class, nested class (i.e. music player as a nested class to MAIN Program & DRIVER)
+- super(); used to implement constructor of subclass with the same values for the superclass
+     - in subclass, super.doSomething(); signals superclass method doSomething should be invoked here
+- this. initializes constructor variables separately for mutation

+- return: breaks or returns a method after processing (i.e. void can return before full method executed)
+- throw
+     - Example: if (numScores==0) throw new ArithmeticException("cannot divide by zero")
+- void (method doesn't return a value)

+- import (packages, libraries)
+- new: creation of new objects, arrays
+- final: creates constant or immutable variable
+- boolean (variable & return)
+- int (4-bytes, 32-bit, integer variable & return, size depends sign, i.e. -2,147,483,648 to 2,147,483,647 or 0 to 4,294,967,295)
+- double (64-bit floating variable & return)

+- null: once declared variables and objects are null, when populated used to test if initialized for processing or mutation

 ---

 Interesting logic errors
 - background image looses 1 pixel when placed in rectangle with an outline